arshakRz/arshakRz.github.io/_pages/about.md

   # limit: 3 # leave blank to include all the blog posts
 ---

-Hi there!
-I'm Amirabbas Afzali, an undergraduate student in Electrical Engineering with a minor in Mathematics at Sharif University of Technology.
-Over the past few years, I’ve developed a strong passion for the theory and practice of machine learning, especially at the intersection of optimization, reinforcement learning, and human-AI alignment.
+Hi, I’m Arshak Rezvani.
+I graduated in Electrical Engineering (Bioelectric track) from Sharif University of Technology.
+I’m passionate about training neural networks on biomedical data and exploring generative AI—especially diffusion-based models—as well as neural ODEs for sampling from complex data distributions.

 My recent work spans a variety of exciting research areas, including:

-* Trustworthy AI & Adversarial Machine Learning
+* Generative AI & Diffusion Models
-* Preference Optimization and AI Alignment
+* AI in Healthcare and Biomedical Applications
-* Theory of Optimization and Machine Learning
+* Preference Optimization & AI Alignment
-* Reinforcement Learning, with a focus on Offline RL and Robust RL
+* Contrastive Learning & CLIP-style Multimodal Pretraining